thodan/sixd_toolkit/doc/sixdb_results_format.md

-## Format of file with estimated 6D object poses
+# Format of a file with estimated 6D object poses

 For each test image with id=XXXX, the evaluated method is supposed to store its results into file "XXXX.est" with the following format: